msrezaie/code-wars/README.md

 This repository contains my solutions to various Code Wars katas.
 Each kata is a programming challenge that requires the implementation of a specific algorithm or solution.

+## What is Code Wars?
+[Code Wars](https://www.codewars.com/) is a website that provides coding challenges, or katas, to help programmers improve their skills.
+The website offers challenges in various programming languages, ranging from beginner to expert difficulty levels.
+By completing katas, programmers can track their progress, earn points, and improve their ranking on the website.
+Code Wars is a popular platform for developers to improve their problem-solving skills and learn new programming concepts.

 ## Kata Folder Structure
 The katas are organized based on their ranking system on Code Wars, with each rank having its own folder.
 Within each rank folder, there are individual folders for each kata that I have completed, with the kata name as the folder name.
 Inside each kata folder, there is a solution file and a README file that explains the problem statement and my approach to solving it.